Back to Blog

 Citizenship by investment (CBI) is exactly what it sounds like: you make a financial contribution or investment in a country, and in return, you receive citizenship and a passport.
 No need to live there for years.
 No need to speak the language.
 No need to have family ties.

 It is one of the fastest ways to get a second passport, but it is also one of the most expensive.
+If you are looking for residency rather than full citizenship, golden visa programs offer a lower-cost alternative in many countries.
 Here is what you need to know.

 How does it work?